monarula/url2QR/README.md

 # url2QR
-This script converts input URL into a binary encoded QR code.
+This script converts input URL into a binary encoded QR code PNG image.
 It also installs pyqrcode and pypng using pip commands  which are required for this process.

 Output : You will get a my_QR.png file as an output stored at C:\temp2